puppetlabs-toy-chest/puppetlabs-azure/README.md

 The switch behaves differently depending what is activated:

 * Boot diagnostics - Configures the VM `diagnosticsProfile` setting to write out boot diagnostics.
 If required, manually enable using the portal.
-Since boot diagnostics only apply at boot time, their most useful for interactive debugging when a VM is having a problems booting.
+Because boot diagnostics only apply at boot time, they're most useful for interactive debugging when a VM is having a problems booting.
 If required, boot diagnostics can be enabled through the Azure portal.
 * Guest diagnostics - Configures an extension to capture live diagnostic output.
 This needs to be _different_ depending on the selected guest OS and is enabled by supplying the appropriate data to the `extensions` parameter.

 #### Managed Disks